kebby/Capturinha/README.md

 ### Usage

-To run this tool you'll need at least Windows 10 (64 bit) version 1903 or later, and an NVIDIA graphics card.
+To run Capturinha you'll need at least Windows 10 (64 bit) version 1903 or later, and an NVIDIA graphics card.
-Your screen must be connected to that GPU, so sadly at the moment most laptops are out :/
+Your screen must be connected to that GPU, so sadly at the moment most laptops are out 😞

 You'll be greeted by a configuration dialog.
 Select the screen you want to capture at the top, set up encoding and audio options in the middle, and choose an output directory, name and container format